mattludwigs/generator-bean-stack/README.md

 ## How to Develop

-First you will need to get Yoemon installed on your computer.
+First you will need to get Yeoman installed on your computer.
 Assuming you have node, and thus npm, enter this:

 ```
-$ npm install -g yoeman
+$ npm install -g yeoman
 ```

 Then make a diretory or go to the directory where you keep your git projects, and clone the project: